danb0b/danb0b.github.io/content/notebook/ros/01-setup.md

 ---
+title: Setup
 ---

 ## Introduction

 This section discusses how to prepare a computer for installing ROS.
 Because many students don't have a spare

 ## Nomenclature